jbussemaker/AssignmentEncoding/README.md

   (even if the matrix is already pre-generated), and for low imp ratios lazy encoders are not much slower for sampling
 - Only use enumeration-based (eager) encoders if all other encoders result in very high imputation ratios
 - Set a time limit on the encoding process (for each encoder)
+- Encoders are preselected based on how often they are Pareto-best in terms of imputation ratio and distance correlation

 #### 5. Selector Algorithm
 05_selector_algo